Lebanese Garlic Sauce, Toum

 Step 2: In the bowl of a food processor, process the garlic and salt, stopping to scrape down the bowl of the processor several times.

-Step 3: Introduce just a tiny bit of the oil.
+Step 3: Add the oil very slowly.
 The initial introduction of oil into the garlic is the most critical step in making toum.
-Use a teaspoon for better control the first time adding oil, to dribble one droplet of oil, then two droplets, then three into the drip hole in the top of the food processor while it is running.
+Use a teaspoon for better control and add the oil one droplet at a time, then two droplets, then three into the drip hole in the top of the food processor while it is running.
 Stop and scrape down the sides of the bowl, then run the processor again and add drops of oil one at a time.
-The less oil you add here very slowly, the more success for emulsion you’ll have.
+The less oil you add here very slowly, the more success for emulsion youโ€™ll have.

-Once creaminess is achieved, and the emulsion is set, I’ve discovered that it really doesn’t matter how much more oil you add.
+Once creaminess is achieved, and the emulsion is set, Iโ€™ve discovered that it really doesnโ€™t matter how much more oil you add.
 Add much more to make a larger batch, or not a ton more for a smaller batch, and the flavor and texture are fine either way.
 Try one cup of oil to the cloves of two heads of garlic (about a cup depending on the size of your garlic) in a mini-processor.
-In a standard processor (about 11 cups), use at least 1 ½ – 2 cups of garlic cloves and up to 4 cups oil, which makes a big batch.
+In a standard processor (about 11 cup size), use at least 1 ยฝ – 2 cups of garlic cloves and up to 4 cups of oil, which makes a big batch.

-Step 5.
-Alternate now adding the oil in a slow stream and the lemon juice in droplets, until the toum is the consistency of thick yogurt.
+Step 5: Alternate now adding the oil in a slow stream and the lemon juice in droplets, until the toum is the consistency of thick yogurt.
 The consistency of a thick spread is best here, then the toum spread can be thinned out as needed to make dips and sauces.

-smooth toum sauce in a food processor
+Smooth toum sauce in a food processor.

 How to make this Lebanese garlic sauce recipe without a food processor.